DinMo

 Timeline for third-party cookie depraction

-What are the impacts of the end of third-party cookies?
+What are the impacts of the restrictions on third-party cookies?

-The consequences of the end of third-party cookies are significant and require a thorough review of the marketing methods used so far.
+The consequences of the restrictions on third-party cookies are significant and require a thorough review of the marketing methods used so far.

 Until now, third-party cookies were mainly used for: